-The many flour and milling plants were to be consolidated as the larger manufacturers came to the area; in particular the Pillsbury Mills and General Mills.
-The iron and steel industry was mostly to come under the influence of the Bethlehem Steel Corporation, and the manufacture of cement was to rise to prominence in the twentieth century as well.
+The many flour and milling plants were to be consolidated as the larger manufacturers came to the area, in particular the Pillsbury Mills and General Mills.
+The iron and steel industry was mostly to come under the influence of the Bethlehem Steel Corporation and the manufacture of cement was to rise to prominence in the twentieth century as well.

-During the twentieth century, the importance of Buffalo as a port serving the midwest, as a port of entry from Canada, and as a great transfer center for the railroads has become an accepted fact.
-Buffalo is one of the greatest grain storage centers in the Nation, and the principal part of entry of Canadians goods in this Country.
-The diversification of industry which has been dictated by our modern economy has influenced Buffalo, but its influence has been felt predominantly outside the City limits.
-While modern techniques have dictated the consolidation of Buffalo's industries within the City, the newer industries, such as aerospace and electronics, have moved throughout the County, where they are expanding at a rapid rate.
-As in the past, abundant power, good transportation, a large skilled labor pool, and superior education and training facilities are proving to be valuable assets in Erie County's progress.
+During the twentieth century, the importance of Buffalo as a port serving the midwest, as a port of entry from Canada and as a great transfer center for the railroads has become an accepted fact.
+Buffalo is one of the greatest grain storage centers in the Nation and the principal port of entry of Canadian goods in this Country.
+The diversification of industry which has been dictated by our modern economy has influenced Buffalo but its influence has been felt predominantly outside the City limits.
+While modern techniques have dictated the consolidation of Buffalo's industries within the City, the newer industries such as aerospace and electronics have moved throughout the County where they are expanding at a rapid rate.
+As in the past, abundant power, good transportation, a large skilled labor pool and superior education and training facilities are proving to be valuable assets in Erie County's progress.
+1 lerie County Planning Division, "Overall Economic Development Program", August 1964. pp. 12-24.